 See if you can line up people to be on call to help you for the first month after you give birth.
 You can even send them this list of suggestions about how to help a new mother.

 7. You’ll still have a belly for a while

 “I thought I’d magically be able to wear regular sized clothes again.
 It took a good two to three months, and now, almost six months in, my body is still shifting and changing a ton.”—Nina

 It takes a while for your uterus to return to its pre-pregnancy size.
 And, your body has gone through (and will continue to go through) tremendous changes.
 You’ll probably be most comfortable in maternity clothes for at least the first month or so after giving birth (or way longer, who are we kidding).

 Be gentle on yourself.
+Forget the bounce-back.
 Remember, YOU JUST MADE A BABY.